Margaret Brown Klapthor

-Margaret Brown Klapthor (January 16, 1922, Henderson, Kentucky – September 26, 1994, Washington, D.C., USA) was a curator of the Smithsonian's First Ladies collection and an expert on the history of the White House.
+Margaret Brown Klapthor (January 16, 1922, Henderson, Kentucky – September 26, 1994, Washington, D.C., USA) was a curator of the Smithsonian Institution's First Ladies collection and an expert on the history of the White House.

 She served as chairman of the National Museum of American History's Division of Political History.

 Klapthor developed collections and exhibitions including the First Ladies' Gowns Collection.
 Her published books include The First Ladies cook book (1965), First Ladies (1975), and Official White House china (1975), all of which have been republished, some in multiple editions.

 Family and education

 Margaret Washington Brown was born January 16, 1922, in Henderson, Kentucky, to Paul Dennis Brown and Margaret Berry.
-She had two sisters, Mary Berry Brown (later Moore) (1918-) and Frances (1923-1941).
+She had two sisters, Mary Berry Brown (later Moore) (1918–) and Frances (1923–1941).
 She attended Sacred Heart High School in La Plata, Charles County, Maryland, and then St. Mary's Seminary Junior College in St. Mary's City, Maryland.

 She attended the University of Maryland, graduating with a B.A. in 1943.
 She then joined the Smithsonian Institution as a scientific aide, working in the Civil Section of the Division of History at the United States National Museum.

-In 1956, Margaret Washington Brown married Frank Edward Klapthor (1914-1994).
+In 1956, Margaret Washington Brown married Frank Edward Klapthor (1914–1994).

 She collaborated with her father Paul Dennis Brown on The History of Charles County, Maryland, written in its Tercentenary Year of 1958.